Aeldrion/Iris/README.md

 # Iris Raycasting

-**Iris** is a utility data pack for Minecraft: Java Edition 1.17+ designed to determine where a player is facing, with micrometric precision and taking into account unusual block geometries.
+**Iris** is a utility data pack for Minecraft: Java Edition 1.17+ designed to determine what block or entity the player is looking at, with micrometric precision and taking into account unusual block geometries.

-Iris is still in development and does not support all blocks and entities yet.
+Iris is still in development and does not yet support all blocks and entities.

 ---